 To ensure your dorm room's equipped with the essentials, forget everything you've learned about packing up till now, like the time you stuffed your suitcase only 24 hours before spring break in Barbados.
 That’s because packing for college also means shopping for college.
 And by shopping we mean stockpiling (effectively of course).
 For most incoming freshman without a car, you can kiss those quick trips to Bed Bath & Beyond goodbye.
 Before you shop, you need a tried-and-true, solid list.
 That's the hard part.
 Since you already have enough on your mind from coordinating with your roommate to planning your class schedule, we took care it for you.

-Tired of hearing “Don’t forget your jacket!” as you run out the door?
-They’ve been reminding you for years what to buy, wear and bring.
-But when it comes to packing for college, your parents can only guess what you’ll need and they won’t be there to hand you a pack of earplugs when your roommate pumps up his music in the middle of the night.
-Check out our tried and true packing list created by students who know what a college student really needs.
+Your parents can only guess what you’ll need and they won’t be there to hand you a pack of earplugs when your roommate pumps up his EDM at 1am after chugging a couple Red Bulls.
+Check out our move-in packing list created by students who know what you really need.